I got the inspiration to curate this wonderful collection of vintage mushroom charts and mushroom drawings from a recent trip to London.

 7. English Mushrooms 1797

-This wonderful illustrated drawing of English mushrooms is from the book “Coloured figures of English fungi or mushrooms“.
-By the English naturalist and illustrator, James Sowerby.
+This wonderfully illustrated and drawn of English mushrooms is from the book “Coloured Figures of English Fungi or Mushrooms“.
+By the English naturalist and illustrator James Sowerby.

-This particular mushroom is Armillaria mellea also known as a Honey Fungus.
-It is edible but some people can be intolerant to it.
+This particular mushroom is Armillaria mellea, also known as a Honey Fungus.
+It is edible, but some people can be intolerant of it.
 The fungi tend to grow at the root of trees and plants.

 Many more of James Sowerby Mushroom prints can be found here.